ADHD and fear of change. What’s behind it? That’s the topic of this post, a guest essay from a wise friend.

 By the way, most of us dream of a fantasy island or mountaintop where we can live “naturally” and without rules.
-My friend—we’ll call him Governor Pappy, a 30-something man with late-diagnosis adult ADHD—thinks that one through and begs to differ: A Life Without Rules?
-ADHD and Escapism
+My friend—we’ll call him Governor Pappy, a 30-something man with late-diagnosis adult ADHD—thinks that one through and begs to differ.
+You’ll find that link below, too.

 By Frances Strassman